top of page

 b.
 Saul.

-Saul's name was changed to Paul.
+The Lord changed Saul's name to Paul.

 5. Who brought gold, myrrh, and frankincense to young Jesus?